Training structure

 Faculty of Science

-its ability to design, implement, test and validate innovative solutions, methods, products, systems and services
+its ability to design, implement, test, and validate innovative solutions, methods, products, systems, and services

-Coupled mechanical behavior II
+Coupled Mechanical Behaviors II

 ECTS